-Senior Full stack C# Developer - Semi Remote - up to R1.4m PA at e-Merge IT Recruitment - Gauteng Illovo - IT-Online
+Senior Full Stack C# Developer - Semi Remote - up to R1.4m PA at e-Merge IT Recruitment - Gauteng Illovo - IT-Online

 An Illovo, Sandton based dev house that is at the forefront of consumer analysis, big data and AI technology is currently looking for a Senior Full Stack C# Developer to join their high calibre and passionate team of engineers.
 You will be required to build Azure hosted applications in the Retail Analytics space.

-This is a permanent role and semi remote.
 If a cutting-edge environment is your cup of tea, this is for you.
-APPLY TODAY.
+Apply Today.

 Responsibilities: